 Just scroll through Pinterest and you will see tons of breakfast cookie recipes.
 I really didn’t know what made a cookie a “breakfast” cookie until I looked through a bunch of different recipes.

 What makes a cookie and breakfast cookie?

-Most cookie recipe use whole wheat flour and rolled oats.
+- Whole grains: Most cookie recipes use whole wheat flour and rolled oats.
 You may also see flax and chia seeds.

-Breakfast cookies are sweetened with honey and fruit, such as mashed banana or apple sauce.
+- Little refined sugar: Breakfast cookies are sweetened with honey and fruit, such as mashed banana or applesauce.
 You won’t see granulated sugar or brown sugar in most breakfast cookie recipes.

-Breakfast cookie recipes have a wide array of additional ingredients, which makes this type of cookie really fun to make.
+- Lots of added ingredients: Breakfast cookie recipes have a wide array of additional ingredients, which makes this type of cookie really fun to make.
 The possibilities are endless!
-Examples of common ingredients include: dried fruit, nuts, chocolate chips, carrots, zucchini, and pumpkin.
+Examples of common ingredients include dried fruit, nuts, chocolate chips, carrots, zucchini, and pumpkin.

 - 1 cup whole wheat flour

 - 1/2 cup honey